ChristaKH/ChristaKH.github.io/README.md

 **Relevant Coursework:**

--Introduction to Computer Science I - Beginning Java (A)
+- Introduction to Computer Science I - Beginning Java (A)

--Introduction to Computer Science II - Advanced Java (A)
+- Introduction to Computer Science II - Advanced Java (A)

--C++ Programming (A)
+- C++ Programming (A)

--C# and the .Net Framework (A)
+- C# and the .Net Framework (A)

--Computer Architecture and Assembly Language (B)
+- Computer Architecture and Assembly Language (B)

--Data Structures and Algorithms (In Progress)
+- Data Structures and Algorithms (In Progress)

--Advanced C++Programming (In Progress)
+- Advanced C++Programming (In Progress)

--Mobile Device Application Development (In Progress
+- Mobile Device Application Development (In Progress